 For example, when your children keep to their curfew timing consistently for one month, their curfew timing could be extended by 15 minutes the following month.

-5. Try role-playing with your children
+5. Try role-playing with your teens

-Children and teenagers who have not been practising gratitude may have a hard time expressing it when the opportunity presents itself.
+Teenagers who have not been practising gratitude may have a hard time expressing it when the opportunity presents itself.

 Role-playing scenarios in which your children could express gratitude will help them to turn gratitude into a habit.